 Personally, I like using a 2-liter soda bottle.
 Cut the top off the bottle.
 Punch a few drainage holes in the bottom and slide the bottle over the pot, creating a small greenhouse.

 Coffee plants are very robust houseplants, most problems are usually due to cultural errors.

-Brown, dead leaf edges – This often happens when plants are often placed into too much sun.
+Brown, dead leaf edges – This often happens when Arabica coffee plants are often placed into too much sun.
 Look for a spot with more shade.
 If the leaves are completely brown, cut them off.

-Leaves lose their glossy look – Usually an indication of too much direct sunlight.
-Move to a shadier location… an east facing window is good.
+Leaves lose their glossy look – Usually an indication of too much direct sunlight near a window.

 Mildew – Show its face by causing fluffy gray or white deposits on the leaves.

-Fungus infections can usually be controlled by reducing water, but do not allow the plant dry out.
+Fungus infections can usually be controlled by reducing water, but do not allow the coffee plant to dry out.
 Major outbreaks require a fungicide spray like neem oil or captan sprayings two times 8 days apart.